hsheimbuch/Helpie_server/README.md

 Deploy server:

-uvicorn main:app --reload (run from the directory)
+uvicorn main:app --reload (run from the directory under the condo environment)